fusepoolP3/overall-architecture/d51-deliverable.md

 What is lacking is an integration framework that combines the data transformation to RDF, possible enhancement steps and the publishing of the Linked Data.
 Fusepool P3 will provide such an integration framework along with User Interface tools that serve both to model the data publication process as well as to coordinate the human interactions that might be required while the data is processed.

 This framework will integrate state-of-the-art tools like OpenRefine, OpenLink Virtuoso, Apache Stanbol, and Pundit.
 The framework is developed and tested based on the requirements by our project partners Provincia Autonoma di Trento and Regione Toscana.
-Both partners start working with the platform in an early stage and feedback gets directly integrated into the agile development process of Fusepool P3.
+Both partners have started working with the platform in an early stage and feedback gets directly integrated into the agile development process of Fusepool P3.